inukshuk/edtf.js/README.md

 EDTF.js keeps track of qualified dates using bitmasks.
 If you are interested in binary yes or no, you can always convert a bitmask's value to boolean.
-For more fine-grained information, the `edtf.Bitmask` class provides a convenient interface for accessing these states:
+For more fine-grained information, the `Bitmask` class provides a convenient interface for accessing these states:

      edtf('2016-05?').uncertain.value        #-> 63 / yes